Chair Christopher Brady Mesa

 Bryan Meyers Community Manager, Salt River Pima-Maricopa Indian Community

-Jim Thompson City Manager, Scottsdale
+Greg Caton Interim City Manager, Scottsdale

-Bob Wingenroth City Manager, City of Surprise
+Bob Wingenroth City Manager, Surprise

 Reyes Medrano City Manager, Tolleson